rdpoor/mu/README.md

 * Add doxygen comments
 * Add 'make docs' to Makefile
 * Make it easy to run unit tests with libgmalloc turned on.
-* Write unit test for FileReadStream and FileWriteStream.
+* Write unit test for FileWriteStream.
 * Stop Player when tick >= source.getEnd().
 Clean up implementations.
 * Optimize a few inner loops (copy buffer, zero part of buffer...)
 * Can we (should we?) change Tick to Seconds?
 * Beef up assert.c=>assert.cpp Create a tester object that can print out context, print on error only, print always, etc.  Better, find an existing test package.
-* FileReadStream should allow negative Tick times (implicit crop)
 * Create F(t)Stream and test file.
 * setSource() and related should check for compatible frameRate(), channelCount()
 * setSource() and related should check for circular loops.
 * Write a generalized graph traversal method for inspect and loop detection.
-* Think about mono to stereo (and stereo to mono) stream elements: pan.
 * Think about automatic conversion from mono to stereo -- what happens when you connect a mono source to a stereo stream object?
 Should that be an error or expand automatically?